Connection Modes: Local vs Hosted

 CloudBase MCP supports two connection modes:

-- Local Mode: Run the MCP server locally via
+- Local Mode: The MCP server runs locally on your machine via

 npx - Hosted Mode: The MCP server runs on Tencent Cloud, and your IDE connects over HTTP